convexbrain/Totsu/solver_rust_conic/README.md

 ## References

 1. O’donoghue, Brendan, et al. "Conic optimization via operator splitting and homogeneous self-dual embedding."
 Journal of Optimization Theory and Applications 169.3 (2016): 1042-1068.
-1. Condat, Laurent.
-"A primal–dual splitting method for convex optimization involving Lipschitzian, proximable and linear composite terms."
-Journal of Optimization Theory and Applications 158.2 (2013): 460-479.
-1. Chambolle, Antonin, and Thomas Pock.
-"A first-order primal-dual algorithm for convex problems with applications to imaging."
-Journal of mathematical imaging and vision 40.1 (2011): 120-145.
 1. Pock, Thomas, and Antonin Chambolle.
 "Diagonal preconditioning for first order primal-dual algorithms in convex optimization."
 2011 International Conference on Computer Vision.
 IEEE, 2011.
 1. Parikh, Neal, and Stephen Boyd.
 "Proximal algorithms."
 Foundations and Trends in optimization 1.3 (2014): 127-239.
 1. Andersen, Martin, et al. "Interior-point methods for large-scale cone programming."
 Optimization for machine learning 5583 (2011).